 - Jacquelin Burwell Harvie (1788-1856), American politician, Delegate to Whig National Convention from Virginia, 1839; Member of Virginia State Senate

-- E. M. Harvie, American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1948
+- E. M. Harvie, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1948

 - Andrew Harvie, American politician, Member of Michigan State Senate 1st District, 1850-51